rikuf2/basic-csharp/src/content/part4/part4-3.md

 However, the program is missing the functionality needed for reading the guest list.
 Modify the program so that the names on the guest list are read from the file.

+<Note>The exercise expects you to have a string called names where you store the file!</Note>

 ```console
 Name of the file:
 > guestlist.txt